 The Colossi of Memnon:

 These two gigantic statues are 18 meters high and weigh about 750 tons each.
-They were cut in monolithic blocks of quartzite sandstone was which quarried at Gabal Al-Hamar near Cairo; represent the pharaoh seated on a throne, with his hands resting on his knees.
-The southern colossus is considerably damaged but is in slightly better shape than the other, of which a legend recounts how in 27 BC a terrible earthquake seriously damaged almost all the monuments of Thebes and opened an enormous crack on the colossus from the top half to the ground before it toppled over.
+They were cut in monolithic blocks of quartzite sandstone was which quarried at Gabal Al-Hamar near Cairo.
+Both represent the pharaoh seated on a throne, with his hands resting on his knees.
+The southern colossus is considerably damaged but is in slightly better shape than the other.
+Which a legend recounts how in 27 BC a terrible earthquake seriously damaged almost all the monuments of Thebes and opened an enormous crack on the colossus from the top half to the ground before it toppled over.

 It was noted that every morning at sunrise, the statue emitted a prolonged indistinct sound, which some travelers seemed like a sad but harmonious song.
 Great historians such as Strabo, Pausanias, Tacitus, Lucian, and Philostratus corroborated the fact and the Greek poets soon turned it into a fine legend.